 How to Save on Lift Tickets and Lodging

-Get the Best Prices on Lift Tickets
+Get the Best Prices on Lift Tickets (If You Don't Need Lodging)

 There are many ways to save on a Colorado ski trip when it comes to lift tickets.
 Friends don’t let friends buy single day lift tickets at the mountain the same day they ski!
 That is the most expensive way to ski.
 Consider the Frog Family your budget buddies when it comes to saving on lift tickets.
 You might get tired of hearing us say “book early,” but for almost all Colorado ski resorts, you will save money by booking multi-day lift tickets at least 7 days in advance.
 (There’s an exception to this for active-duty or retired military who can get great discounts at Vail, Beaver Creek, Breckenridge or Keystone at the ticket window.)
 Look at the tickets to see which other resorts the tickets can be used at, because you might be able to hop around if you want to check out multiple resorts on your journey.